 Nipple blisters can be categorized based on what causes them.

-- Milk blister: This type of nipple blister is also called nipple bleb (2).
-It occurs when the dead skin traps a tiny amount of milk underneath the nipple, thus closing it within a blister.
+- Milk blister: This type of nipple blister is also called nipple bleb or white spot (3).
+The cause of nipple bleb is unknown.
+However, it may occur when the dead skin traps a tiny amount of milk underneath the nipple, thus closing it within a blister (4).
 Milk blisters may also occur if a milk duct is blocked.
 These blisters can be more severe compared to frictional blisters.
 Therefore, it is essential to know how to spot a nipple blister.

 What Are The Symptoms Of A Nipple Blister?

 Nipple blisters can be tiny and hard to spot.
-Check for the following signs that indicate the presence of a nipple blister:
+Check for the following signs that indicate the presence of a nipple blister (3):

 - An abnormal bump on the tip of the nipple and around it.
 If you run your finger on your nipple, you can feel the bump.